davekinkead/thesis/argument.md

 ------

-Thesis: Democracy is the rationalisation of political authority, because the only coherent justification of authority is a voluntarist one.
+# Democracy is the just rationalisation of political authority

 ### Democracy and Justification